vincekurtz/vincekurtz.github.io/_projects/temporal_logic.md

 Temporal logic is one way to specify a wide array of desired behaviors.
 Given a logical formula that defines the task, how can we generate a trajectory that satisfies the specification?
-Can we guarantee that we will find a solution if one exists?
+Can we guarantee that our algorithm will find a solution if one exists?

 Temporal logic planning is